stackitcloud/stackit-cli/docs/stackit_beta_vpn_gateway_status.md

-## stackit beta vpn gateway describe
+## stackit beta vpn gateway status

-Shows details of a gateway
+Shows the status of a gateway

 ### Synopsis

-Shows details of a gateway.
+Shows the status of a gateway.

 ```
-stackit beta vpn gateway describe GATEWAY_ID [flags]
+stackit beta vpn gateway status GATEWAY_ID [flags]
 ```

 ### Examples

 ```
-  Describe the gateway with the ID "xxx"
+  Show the status of the gateway with the ID "xxx"
   $ stackit beta vpn gateway describe xxx
 ```

 ### Options

 ```
-  -h, --help   Help for "stackit beta vpn gateway describe"
+  -h, --help   Help for "stackit beta vpn gateway status"
 ```

 ### Options inherited from parent commands